Day 2: Old Town, The USS Midway & Coronado

 “I feel the need, the need for speed”

 Back on the trolley and back to the harbor, it was such a typical San Diego sunny day that I decided to explore the lovely waterfront.
-Living in Ireland has probably not done wonders for my vitamin D levels so soaking up some much needed sun was a good idea.
+Living in Ireland has probably not done wonders for my vitamin D levels so soaking up some much-needed sun was a good idea.
 Harbor Drive boasts a relaxed promenade, dominated by the USS Midway, which we’ll visit in just a second – and eventually makes its way to Seaport Village, a complex of cafes and waterfront restaurants, built around the harbor that’s home to fishing vessels and fancy yachts.

-At the point at which a nice sun tan started to feel like a burn, I headed over to something that is a must see in San Diego, certainly if you’re a guy (sorry ladies).
+At the point at which a nice suntan started to feel like a burn, I headed over to something that is a must-see in San Diego, certainly if you’re a guy (sorry ladies).
 The USS Midway Aircraft Carrier proudly served the Navy from 1945 to 2002 and nowadays is a super popular floating museum.
-It’s only fitting that the Midway is docked in san Diego, seeing how this town loves its Navy and military vets.
-It costs $20 to get onboard (last admission at 4pm) and the self guided audio tour will take you inside to the belly of the behemoth and up top to the bridge.
-You can then fantasize on the flight deck about flying at the helm of WWII fighters and super fast jets like the F-4 and the F-18, the same ones Maverick and Iceman fly!
+It’s only fitting that the Midway is docked in San Diego, seeing how this town loves its Navy and military vets.
+It costs $20 to get on board (last admission at 4 pm) and the self-guided audio tour will take you inside to the belly of the behemoth and up top to the bridge.
+You can then fantasize on the flight deck about flying at the helm of WWII fighters and super-fast jets like the F-4 and the F-18, the same ones Maverick and Iceman fly!

 Welcome to the Hotel Coronado – it’s such a lovely place…

-Simply put it, Coronado is the kind of neighbourhood anyone would like to live in.
+Simply put, Coronado is the kind of neighborhood anyone would like to live in.
 What’s not to like about a super clean, super chilled and super sunny neighborhood that feels more like a resort.
 If I thought San Diego had a good quality of life, Coronado is 10X that.
 From the ferry landing, I walked along Orange Avenue towards the beach, passing along charming white picket fenced homes, those tall California palm trees you all know what I’m talking about and cool little shops you’d think exist only in small towns.

 You’ll eventually make it to Coronado’s most famous resident (except the Navy of course), the historic Hotel Del Coronado.
-Known around town simply as ‘the Del’, this hotel pretty much started everything around here in 1888, when it opened up its doors as a Victorian style health resort.
+Known around town simply as ‘the Del’, this hotel pretty much started everything around here in 1888, when it opened up its doors as a Victorian-style health resort.
 It’s still a huge tourist draw with a ton of history and not to mention priceless views of the Pacific Ocean.